 We were recently featured on Twin Cities Live for these devices – check out the treatment video (linked) and story.
-We are currently working on our own before and after images, but the photos below are typical results from prior studies using this device.

 This outpatient procedure consists of an acidic solution applied to the skin, which removes the outermost layers of cells and allows the skin to rejuvenate.